rofenac/fo76-db/README.md

 ## Future Improvements
 - Add more items to the database
+- Migrate data to a dedicated Docker/MySQL server
 - Create a web scraper for automatic updates
 - Build a recommendation system for players
 - Add more complex ML models for price prediction